 Easy monitoring configuration¶

 Centreon is great in itself, highly versatile and can be configured to fit the very specifics of your monitored infrastructure.
-However you might find useful to use Centreon IMP to get you started in minutes.
+However you might find it useful to use Centreon IMP to get you started in minutes.
 Centreon IMP provides you Plugin Packs which are bundled configuration templates that highly reduce the time needed to properly monitor the most common services of your network.

-Centreon IMP needs the technical components Centreon License Manager and Centreon Plugin Pack Manager to work.
+Centreon IMP needs the technical components: Centreon License Manager and Centreon Plugin Pack Manager to work.

-When using Centreon ISO, installation of Centreon Plugin Pack Manager is very easy.
+When using Centreon ISO, the installation of Centreon Plugin Pack Manager is very easy.
 You’ll see that Centreon License Manager will be installed too as a dependency.

 $ yum install centreon-pp-manager